IB or International Baccalaureate is an educational programme developed in 1968 with the support of UNESCO. It covers all levels of study:

 - It is not easy to study according to the programme.
 The student will be required to show independence and good research skills.

-In Germany, universities often impose additional requirements to applicants: to retake a foreign language exam, to pass specialized mathematics, etc.
+- In Germany, universities often impose additional requirements to applicants: to retake a foreign language exam, to pass specialised mathematics, etc.

 If you want to graduate from IB DP and continue your studies abroad, be sure that the British International School can help to make your dreams come true.
 For 20 years of working with IB, we have developed the most effective teaching system.
 Our educators are experts who have many years teaching experience.
 Our graduates are now students of the best universities in the world.